jracelis-hub/my-learning-notes/data_structures_algorithms/README.md

 Big O Notation - theoretical definition of the complexity of an algorithm as a function of the size

 O(n) - represents bounds of worst case scenario
-- O - ordor of magnitute of complexity
+- O - ordor of magnitute of complexity (upper bounds)
-- n - a function of the size (all posibilities)
+- n - represents the input that is being evaluated

 <table>
 	<thead align="center">